-The following classes of applicants are exempt from pre-licensing and the producer licensing examination:
+The following classes of applicants are exempt from the producer licensing examination:

-- A business entity. - An applicant for life or accident and health lines of authority who possesses the professional designation of Chartered Life Underwriter (CLU). - An applicant for the property, casualty, or accident and health lines of authority who possesses the professional designation of Chartered Property and Casualty Underwriter (CPCU). - An applicant for the property, casualty, life or accident and health lines of authority who possesses the professional designation of Certified Insurance Counselor (CIC). - An applicant who possesses any other professional designation for which the requirements are waived by the commissioner. - A person who is licensed in another state as an insurance producer for the same lines of authority for which they desire to be licensed in Pennsylvania. - A person who has a line of authority limited to a limited line, such as limited line credit insurance, or limited domestic mutual fire insurance coverage. - A person who is already licensed in one or more lines of authority is exempt from the pre-licensing requirement when taking an exam and applying for additional line(s) of authority.
+- A business entity. - An applicant for life or accident and health lines of authority who possesses the professional designation of Chartered Life Underwriter (CLU). - An applicant for the property, casualty, or accident and health lines of authority who possesses the professional designation of Chartered Property and Casualty Underwriter (CPCU). - An applicant for the property, casualty, life or accident and health lines of authority who possesses the professional designation of Certified Insurance Counselor (CIC). - An applicant who possesses any other professional designation for which the requirements are waived by the commissioner. - A person who is licensed in another state as an insurance producer for the same lines of authority for which they desire to be licensed in Pennsylvania. - A person who has a line of authority limited to a limited line, such as limited line credit insurance, or limited domestic mutual fire insurance coverage.